JerloPH/HomeCinema/docs/README_TODO.md

   - Remove ListView item, when the file is not existing.
 Then, delete the entry from database. *Or archive to another ddatabase*.
 - Warning on entry deletion.
 - Delete Covers not in Database, when **[Clean]** button is pressed.
+- Use **language spoken** from TMDB to get Country, instead of Producing country.

 ## Features:
 - General